 Phase separating systems that are maintained away from thermodynamic equilibrium via molecular processes represent a class of active systems, which we call active emulsions.
-These systems are driven by external energy input for example provided by an external fuel reservoir.
+These systems are driven by external energy input, for example provided by an external fuel reservoir.
 The external energy input gives rise to novel phenomena that are not present in passive systems.
-For instance, concentration gradient can spatially organise emulsions and cause novel droplet size distributions.
-Another example are active droplets that are subject to chemical reactions, so their nucleation and size can be controlled and they can spontaneously divide.
-In this review we discuss the physics of phase separation and emulsions and show how the concepts that governs such phenomena can be extended to capture the physics of active emulsions.
-This physics is relevant to the spatial organisation of the biochemistry in living cells and for the development novel applications in chemical engineering and models for the origin of life.
+For instance, concentration gradients can spatially organise emulsions and cause novel droplet size distributions.
+Another example are active droplets that are subject to chemical reactions such that their nucleation and size can be controlled, and they can divide spontaneously.
+In this review, we discuss the physics of phase separation and emulsions and show how the concepts that govern such phenomena can be extended to capture the physics of active emulsions.
+This physics is relevant to the spatial organisation of the biochemistry in living cells, for the development of novel applications in chemical engineering and models for the origin of life.

 Liquid cellular compartments spatially segregate from the cytoplasm and can regulate aberrant protein aggregation, a process linked to several medical conditions, including Alzheimer's and Parkinson's diseases.
 Yet the mechanisms by which these droplet-like compartments affect protein aggregation remain unknown.
 Here, we combine kinetic theory of protein aggregation and liquid-liquid phase separation to study the spatial control of irreversible protein aggregation in the presence of liquid compartments.
 We find that, even for weak interactions between the compartment constituents and the aggregating monomers, aggregates are strongly enriched inside the liquid compartment relative to the surrounding cytoplasm.
 We show that this enrichment is caused by a positive feedback mechanism of aggregate nucleation and growth which is mediated by a flux maintaining the phase equilibrium between the compartment and the cytoplasm.
 Our model predicts that the compartment volume that maximizes aggregate enrichment in the compartment is determined by the reaction orders of aggregate nucleation.
 The underlying mechanism of aggregate enrichment could be used to confine cytotoxic protein aggregates inside droplet-like compartments suggesting potential new avenues against aberrant protein aggregation.
 Our findings could also represent a common mechanism for the spatial control of irreversible chemical reactions in general.